TWO TURTLEDOVES;

 "Come, you blessed of my Father

-You who are favoured of God
+You who are favored of God

 and appointed to salvation